miohtama/frontend-developer-hiring-exercise/README.md

 * What what was changed and why

-* The screenshot of fixed issues and new screens
+* The screenshot of fixed issues and changes in the UI

 * How much you spent time on it

+* Any good ideas and recommendations you came up while working on it

 # Exercise

-The application has a sign-up form as in the screenshot.
+The exercise application has a sign-up form as in the screenshot.

 ![A sample screenshot](https://raw.githubusercontent.com/miohtama/frontend-exercise/master/screenshot.png)

+The task is to add a new field on this sign-up screen and make the sign-up form prettier.

 1. Add a field asking users for their international mobile phone number.
-Make sure this input is user-friendly and works with people who have no clue what's an international phone number.
-You are free to pick any component and framework to include in this project, just make sure the result is slick.
+Make sure this input is user-friendly and works with people who have no clue what's an international phone number format.
+You are free to pick any field, component or framework to be included in this project, even if the choice would not make sense from the maintenance perspective: jQuery/Bootstrap is ok if you think can make it work.

-2. This number should be stored in the `UserService` when the user registers.
-When the number is stored, name sure it is normalised in plus format like `+3581231234`, no spaces or funny characters.
+2. The inputted phone number should be passed to `UserService` when the user registers.
+When the number is stored, name sure it is normalised in plus format like `+3581231234`, no spaces or funny characters in the string.
-   Also add a validator, so that the users don't input crap on this field, though validating the actual phone number existence is not part of the exercise.

 3. Write an end-to-end test that checks the phone number was correctly saved.
-   You might need to add a control displaying the telephone number back to the user somewhere.
+   You might need to add a control displaying the telephone number back in the user interface somewhere.
-   This test must be executed when `ng e2e` is run.
+   This test must be executed when the command `ng e2e` is run.
+(I do not like Protractor for running tests, but it is the default in Angular schematics.)

 4. Make the sign-up form pretty.
-Currently, as you see, it lacks good styling.
+Currently, as you see, the form lacks good styling.
    The page needs to look pretty and behave well both web and mobile.
+Element sizes, paddings, margins and fonts look harmonious.
+This assess that you are able to accomplish basic UI design work.

 # How to run code